FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 **FabricSolutionDeployment** sample application cannot work correctly if it doesn't have the ability to create Fabric workspace items such as lakehouses and notebooks.

-## Configuring access to sample data files in an Azure storage container
+## Configure access to sample data files in an Azure storage container
 The **FabricSolutionDeployment** application executes sample workflows which require accessto  data files inside an Azure storage account container.
 More specifically, there is a sample workflows which creates OneLake shortcuts to access data files in Azure storage.
 There is a second sample workflow